willGraham01/PiranhasHalfyord/scenes/04-scouting-the-docks.md

 - (Perception DC 15) From this vantage point, a character notices that there is a sewer grate with a missing cover on the same side of the docks as the mooring station.
 The grate empties out into the river, and there are several more along the docks at each mooring station that have a cover.
 - [GANG SIGN](#gang-signs) There is a gang sign etched into the bridge railing on the side that faces out over the mooring station.
-  - This gang sign has a tooth that has been made to look like the nose to two very narrow eyes.
-FIXME: image
+  - This is the gang symbol for observation point, or reconnaissance.
   - (Deciphered) The mark probably indicates a vantage or reconnaissance point.

 A character can look off the "opposite" side of the bridge to the loading area, which looks out onto the civilian transport docks - a number of small ferries and fishing boats will be visible on this side.